 An expression of a work may include expressions of other works within it.
 For instance, an anthology of poems is regarded as a work in its own right that makes use of expressions of the individual poems that have been selected and ordered as part of an intellectual process.
-This does not make the contents of the aggregated expressions part of this work, but only parts of the resulting expression.
+This does not make the contents of the aggregated expressions part of this work, but only parts of the resulting expression. (this paragraph is problematic, we need to clarify, to revise to rephrase, to look at the manifestation product type) to check as an example needs to document the book of the dead

+[Critical edition: we should take a position for digital humanties.
+It is needed to be described that this work is the bridge between library work and scholarly work, we need to find someone to apply FRBRoo to critical editions—Christian-Emil]

 If an instance of F2 Expression is of a specific form, such as text, image, etc., it may be simultaneously instantiated in the specific classes representing these forms in CIDOC CRM.
 Thereby one can make use of the more specific properties of these classes, such as language (which is applicable to instances of E33 Linguistic Object only).

+[At the last meeting it was said that Manifestation is both a subclass of Publication Expression and Product Type.
+So it is a sub-subclass of Expression (plus a subclass of sthing else)]

+[Issue of paging, relevant to digitisation, finding the identity criteria—matching the page to the expression that it belongs to.
+Can use P106 is composed of, to relate the text on a page to the whole.
+The text found on a page breaks at symbol boundaries, not necessarily at word or sentence boundaries.
+It is an E90.
+Relates to the F24 Publication Expression.
+Two structure systems ongoing: symbolic structuring (pages, lines etc) and also logical structuring (chapters, paragraphs, sections of content)

 Properties: R4 carriers provided by (comprises carriers of): F3 Manifestation Product Type